Bostoen/edhec-python/README.md

 def monte_carlo_strategy(strategy: Strategy, riskfree: float, n=BASE_ITERATIONS):
 ```

-The following function computes the Monte Carlo path for a given underlying.
+The next function computes the Monte Carlo path for a given underlying.
 It is used by the previous functions to compute the present value.
 ```python
 def make_path(stock: Stock, dte: int, riskfree: float):
 ```